Logistics operations workflow for Tallyfy

 task

-Retrieve an available picking trolley or cart from the staging area.
-Inspect the trolley for cleanliness and proper working condition.
-Gather all required equipment including RF scanner, barcode labels, picking totes, and any protective gear.
-Verify battery levels on mobile devices are sufficient for the picking route.
-Report any equipment issues to maintenance before proceeding.
+Grab an available picking trolley or cart from the staging area.
+Give it a quick check for cleanliness and working condition before you head out.
+Make sure you've got everything you need: RF scanner, barcode labels, picking totes, and any required protective gear.
+Check that your mobile device's battery can handle the full picking route.
+If you spot any equipment issues, report them to maintenance now rather than mid-pick.

 4